JASON O'CONNELL

 A MIDSUMMER NIGHT'S DREAM (New York Times Critic's Pick) - BEN BRANTLEY

 "Bottom is portrayed most zealously and multifariously by Jason O’Connell...
 Mr. O’Connell plays Bottom playing Pyramus (the ill-starred hero of the play within the play) in the style of Marlon Brando as Stanley Kowalski in “A Streetcar Named Desire.”
-Mr. O’Connell plays Puck, too, by the way, and less as the usual “knavish lad” that as an embodiment of id run rampant.
+Mr. O’Connell plays Puck, too, by the way, and less as the usual “knavish lad” than as an embodiment of id run rampant.
 When Puck works his transformative magic on Bottom in this “Dream,” it’s a double act performed by a single actor, without any of the aren’t-I-clever cuteness that often accompanies such virtuosity.
 There’s a visceral charge to Mr. O’Connell’s performance(s) here, as if one character were wrestling the other into being out of his own guts.
 This interaction of alter egos is exhilarating, funny and a little scary.
 We all contain multitudes — an exciting and frightening proposition that we usually entertain only in our dreams."

 FULL REVIEW